Please wait a few moments while we replace your file.

 I received my BS in 2009 in Chemistry and Biology from Towson University in Maryland.
 In my undergrad, I worked for Dr. Ryan Sours understanding binding properties of calcium oxalate monohydrate cystals, the major constituent in kidney stones.
 After Towson, I spent two years working with the Army as a civilian contrator on projects pertaining to neuropharmacology of chemical warfare nerve agents.

 Starting my third year in the Molecular and Cellular Biophysics program here at DU, I am working with Dr. David Patterson.
-I am interested in purine synthesis with my projects aimed at the purinosome and functionality.
-Although idea of a purinosome is not new, the tools required for probing the subject have recently been developed and I hope to make my mark on the topic.
+I am interested in purine synthesis with my projects aimed at the purinosome and its functionality.
+Although the idea of a purinosome is not new, the tools required for probing the subject have recently been developed and I hope to make my mark on the topic.
 After graduation I hope to stay in academia as a professor and investigator.

 Mazzarino, RC.
 Thomas, TJ.
 Sours, RE.
 (2011) Chromatographic determination of impurity binding affinities on biomineral crystals.
 Crystengcomm 13, 1096-1102.